RyanMoreyMTU/Research-Project/README.md

 Optional: <br>
 CSVFeaturesBackground/ - Directory to store the files generated from the feature_extraction_background.py file if you wish to use the unaltered data.  <br>

+## Instructions
+Once the directory structure is properly setups, you can clone the repo.

+### Cleaning File